 The COVID-19 pandemic continues to place restrictions on travel and face-to-face interaction.
-Utilizing EY Canvas and other collaboration tools, and leveraging from the lessons learned in 2020, the AQR program was effectively completed in EY Switzerland.
+Utilizing EY Canvas and other collaboration tools, and leveraging from the lessons learned in 2020, the AQR program was effectively completed in EY Estonia.

 The results of the AQR process are summarized globally (including for Areas and Regions), along with any key areas where the results indicate that continued improvements are required.
 Summarized results are shared within the network.
-Measures to resolve audit quality matters noted from the Global AQR program and regulatory inspections are addressed by Assurance leadership and our PPD.
+Measures to resolve audit quality matters noted from the Global AQR program, regulatory inspections and peer reviews are addressed by Assurance leadership and our PPD.
 These programs provide important practice monitoring feedback for our continuing quality improvement efforts.